axians-oss/spring-boot-parent/README.md

 # Spring Boot Parent

 This is the parent for all Maven based Spring Boot projects in Axians Netherlands.
 It contains the common settings and plugins for all projects.
+The current version of Spring Boot is `3.4.0`.

 ## Usage
 To use this parent, add the following to your project's `pom.xml`: